 But not for long!

 Within ten minutes we saw our first blue tinged wave roll into the bay, soon followed by several more, each a line of bright neon blue stretching across our field of view.
 In truth I hadn’t expected the colour to be quite so vivid in real life without any camera trickery involved so was quite unprepared for the experience.
 As a result I had no tri-pod or camera settings dialled in so didn’t manage to capture the waves themselves.
-Perhaps more impressive though was the spectacle unfolding at our feet where each incoming wave filled depressions in the sand with a concentration of plankton whose movements resembled almost perfectly the flow of mercury.
+Perhaps more impressive though was the spectacle unfolding at our feet where each incoming wave filled tide-line depressions with a concentration of plankton whose movements resembled almost perfectly the flow of mercury.
 It was stunning and thankfully this time I did manage to get something on record.

 An hour or so after the display had begun it was all over, with only the barest of sparkles detectable.
 Still amazed at what we’d seen we were tempted to try our luck along the Gower coast but the arrival of heavy rain put paid to that idea and we instead decided to call it a night.
 What a truly remarkable natural event, the result of Phytoplankton, or more specifically noctiluca scintillans, a photosynthesising micro-algae which were it not for its light emitting properties none of us would even know was there.